Paul Edward Berry

-He received his PhD. in Botany, from Washington University in St. Louis, in 1980, conducting biogeography studies.
+Berry received his PhD. in Botany, from Washington University in St. Louis, in 1980, conducting biogeography studies.

-He has worked in taxonomy of the genus Fuchsia (family Onagraceae), in 110 species of this ornamental genus, from Neotropic forests, and in New Zealand and Tahiti; studying the molecular taxonomy of Fuchsia and molecular temporal analysis.
+Berry has worked in taxonomy of the genus Fuchsia (family Onagraceae), in 110 species of this ornamental genus, from Neotropic forests, and in New Zealand and Tahiti; studying the molecular taxonomy of Fuchsia and molecular temporal analysis.
 He published a popular text on Native Fuchsia Species, by Timber Press in 2004.